kkuchta/blog2/projects.md

 This is pretty silly- it's just a wall of random images from Imgur.com (an image-hosting site).
 It has infinite scrolling, zoom-hover (which was a little tricky to make work nicely without covering the page and whatnot), semi-intelligent tiling, and a mode that replaces all the images with kittens.
 That last one is because, since these are truly random images, some of them are occasionally NSFW and I wanted to be able to be able to work on this in public places.

 August 2013: I recently started a job using coffeescript and backbone.
-To refamiliarize myself with these, I rebuild the wall of imgur in with them.
+To refamiliarize myself with these, I rebuilt the wall of imgur in with them.

 May 2015: Wall of Imgur (renamed to wallopics.com) was quite popular on reddit.
 Then, eventually, Imgur decided to shut it down by blocking wallopics.com as a referrer.
 See the [writeup](/2015/05/wallopics-is-dead/) for more details.
 Moving this to the graveyard, but you can still use the compiled site on [github raw](https://rawgithub.com/kkuchta/RandomImagur2/master/index.html).